infinitLoop/gbz_tools/README.md

 serial monitor connected over USB or UART.

-Connecting via Microcontroller should look the same as these ADS examples, for the battery and power, but you would connect via USB or UART instead of the SDA/SCL to the pi.
+Connecting via Microcontroller should look the same as these for the battery and power, but you would connect via USB or UART instead of the SDA/SCL to the pi.

 <i>AdaFruit Powerboost 1000C Example (or any PSU that uses an [En]gage pin):</i>
 ![powerboost_example](/images/powerboost_battery_monitor_example.png)